foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/dsp_lab2_fxapi.rst

 Part 4.
 Test
 ------------

-To test the example below some modification of the code will be required to make have two loops with and without DSP.
-First you must re-build libraries for this particular configuration of IOTDK:
+To test the following example, some modification of the code is required to have two loops with and without DSP.
+You must re-build libraries for this particular configuration of IOTDK:

 ``buildlib my_dsp -tcf=<IOTDK tcf file> -bd . -f``